 Partner with local healthcare providers who need people to fill your niche.
 Psychiatrists can offer immediate evaluations to pediatricians and general practitioners with patients who need evaluation but not hospitalization.
 Physical therapists can provide remote evaluations for home-health agencies or orthopedists.
 What is your speciality and your niche?

 Primary care physicians and mid-levels can partner with local pharmacies and have the pharmacy hand out business card to people who come in for over-the-counter medications.

 Local parenting groups can be filled with people who don’t have time to go to the doctor but occasionally need immediate care.

 Mental health professionals can work with local agencies who have extended wait lists.
 Often, couples who are looking for marriage counseling have difficulty coordinating their schedules.
 Local faith-based organizations also see potential patients in distress who come to them and look for assistance.

 There are many ways to reach out to potential clients, and many of them are inexpensive or free.
 A stack of business cards can do a long way.

-Find your niche and figure out how to meet the people who can help fill it.
+Find your niche and figure out how to meet the people on different telemedicine platforms, who can help fill it.